lubojr/naucse.python.cz/lessons/beginners-en/argparse/index.md

 - Write a new text file in your editor, naming as it you like, save it.

-- Create a simple CLI Python program, which will accept **input_file** argument and an **output_file** arguments.
+- Create a simple CLI Python program, which will receives **input_file** argument and an **output_file** arguments.

 - The Python code should **read** the **input_file**, perform some kind of operation on the text content of the file and **write** the content to the **output_file**.

-- Some example of the operation to perform would be: changing the text to Capital letters or replacing certain letters with numbers etc.
+- Some example of the operation to perform would be: changing the text to Capital letters or replacing certain letters with numbers.

 - Add some **optional** command line parameters of your choice and add one boolean **flag** parameter.